 Stroll along the coastal road

 Wherever I go, I am still the Queen of England, greeted and enthusiastically challenged by the locals.
 "Hello, mister!
-Hello, mister! " (In Indonesia, all foreigners are given "mister", whether they are men or women.)
-I distribute small gestures to the right and to the left, as I know how to do so well, and I continue on my way.
+Hello, mister! » (In Indonesia they give "mister" to all foreigners, both men and women).
+I distribute small hand gestures to the right and left, as I know how to do so well, and I continue on my way.

-Just before a rickety bridge, vague imitation of that of the river Kwai, I opt for the small road on the left, which goes down to the "Pantai", the beach, affirms a guy to whom I ask my way.
-And I discover there, down a tiny village full of goats, cows and children, a village where no one speaks English, a beautiful, perfect beach.
-A bow of black sand, real sand, without any stones in it, surrounded by small cliffs.
+Just before a rickety bridge, a vague imitation of the Kwaï river bridge, I choose the small road on the left: it goes down towards the "pantai"...on the beach, a guy says to me and I ask him for directions.
+And I discover there, below a tiny village full of goats, cows and children, a village where nobody speaks English, a beautiful, perfect beach.
+An arc of black sand, real sand, without any stones in it, surrounded by small cliffs.

 There are the fishing boats, and a busy family emptying the nets, watching me curiously.
-The exchange will be limited, given the small extent of my Bahasa Indonesia.
-The teenager who puts the net in the big bag that holds him two little children speaks English as badly as me Indonesian.
+The exchange will be limited, given the small extent of my Bahasa Indonesiathe Indonesian language.
+The teenager who puts the net in the big bag held by two small children speaks as bad English as I do Indonesian.

-I take a long break on this beautiful beach, which is called Pantai Soan or Sohang, I do not know.
-I transcribe approximately the name given to me by the teenager of the fishing family ...
-This beautiful beach, from where you can see both the Lombok Islands and the two Nusa (Lembongan and Penida), well, I can not even show it to you!
+I take a long break on this beautiful beach, which is called Pantai Soan or Sohang, I don't know.
+I transcribe approximately the name given to me by the teenager of the fishing family...
+This beautiful beach, from where we can see both the islands of Lombok and the two Nusa (Lembongan and Penida), well, I can't even show it to you!
 I ran out of batteries!

 The spare batteries I took were unloaded.
-And in the area, not a warung had no batteries other than those cursed local ABC batteries, not powerful enough for my camera.
+And in the area, not a warung (small shop) had no batteries other than those damn local ABC batteries, not strong enough for my camera.